mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 Network errors and server errors (HTTP 5XX responses) should be handled by retrying requests.
 All POST, PUT and DELETE endpoints in the
 V10 API are *idempotent* (in the sense that performing the same call multiple times will not cause additional state changes beyond those caused by the first call) and are therefore safe to retry.
+All GET endpoints are pure (i.e., have no side-effects) and are therefore also safe to retry.

 For instance, if a client calls to initiate a payment and the initiate call is successful but the client never receives the response due to an intermittent network issue, then it is safe to retry the initiate payment call.